Quivers with potentials for Grassmannian cluster algebras: Quivers with potentials of Grassmannian cluster algebras

 \subsection{The definition}

-In order to define a new quiver $(\overline{Q}(D),F)$ by adding external arrows in $(Q(D),F)$, we consider the boundary of $D$ as an oriented cycle, with clockwise orientation.
+We consider the boundary of $D$ as an oriented cycle, with clockwise orientation.
 We write $C.W.$ (resp. $A.C.W.$) for clockwise (resp. anticlockwise) for brevity.
-The local configurations of the boundary areas are showed in Figure \ref{Figure: the local configuration of the boundary}, where $a$ and $b$ are alternating oriented boundary regions which correspond frozen vertices in $Q$, and $m$ is a marked point on the boundary.
-By adding an external arrow from $b$ to $a$ in $Q(D)$ for each point $m$ depicted in Figure \ref{Figure: the local configuration of the boundary} (1), where the strands are clockwise, we get the new iced quiver $(\overline{Q}(D),F)$.

-\begin{remark} Furthermore, by adding an external arrow from $a$ to $b$ in $(\overline{Q}(D),F)$ for each point $m$ in the Figure \ref{Figure: the local configuration of the boundary} (2), where the strands incident to $m$ are anticlockwise, one gets another quiver $(\overline{\overline{Q}}(D),F)$, which was used by Buar-King-Marsh in \cite{BKM16} as the quiver of the dimer algebra associated to a Postnikov diagram. \end{remark}

-See Figure \ref{Example-Figure:iced quiver2} for the quivers associated to the Postnikov diagram in Figure~\ref{Example-Figure:iced quiver}.
-In the following, we will mainly consider the three kinds of quivers associated to a Postnikov diagram $D$, the quiver $(Q(D),F)$, its principal part $Q^{pr}(D)$, and the quiver $(\overline{Q}(D),F)$ defined above.
-We call them the quiver of $D$ of type I, of type II and of type III respectively.

-Each oriented region $r$ in $D$ gives a set of cyclically equivalent cycles in the quiver with arrows bound the region $r$, see Figure \ref{Figure: fundamental cycles}.
-Depending on the (internal or boundary) location of $r$, there are two kinds of such cycles,.
-We call them the fundamental cycles of type I and type II respectively.
-For a region $r$, denote by $[\omega_r]$ the set of the associated cycles with a representative $\omega_r$.
-Note that the quiver $(Q(D),F)$ and its principal part $Q^{pr}(D)$ have only the fundamental cycles of type I. The quiver $(\overline{Q}(D),F)$ may have both fundamental cycles of type I and type II.
+Then each oriented region $r$ in $D$ is either $C.W.$ or $A.C.W.$, and gives a set $[\omega_r]$ of cyclically equivalent cycles $\omega_r$ in the quiver whose arrows bound the region $r$, see Figure \ref{Figure: fundamental cycles}.
+Depending on the (internal or boundary) location of $r$, there are two kinds of such cycles, we call them the {\it internal fundamental cycles} and the {\it boundary fundamental cycles} respectively.
+We denote by $\mathfrak{R}(D)$ the set of all oriented regions in $D$.